-Though with each passing month the newsstands are filled with new magazines, books, and articles promoting the latest weight loss or exercise “secret”, the truth is an unsung hero created a method of exercise a few decades ago that would help most folks gain the physical prowess and ability to burn fat they crave.
-His name was Leonard Schwartz and he, himself, was walked the path most of us face.
+Though with each passing month the newsstands are filled with new magazines, books, and articles promoting the latest weight loss or exercise “secret,” the truth is an unsung hero created a method of training a few decades ago that would help most folks gain the physical prowess and ability to burn fat they crave.
+His name was Leonard Schwartz, and he walked the path most of us face.
 Fat, out of shape, and a chronic smoker… he was no candidate to live as long as he did.
 Nobody would have ever guessed the slight psychiatrist would go down in history as an exercise visionary!

-Convinced in his 50’s of the need to change or die, he took up the recommended exercise protocol of his time: “aerobics”, i.e. “jogging”.
-That started to work.
-Jogging 1500 to 2000 miles per year, his racing heart rate slowly dropped from 80 beats per minute to 60.
+Convinced in his 50’s of the need to change or die, he took up the recommended training protocol of his time: “aerobics,” i.e. “jogging.”
+He was jogging 1500 to 2000 miles per year; his racing heart rate slowly dropped from 80 beats per minute to 60.
 That was slow progress to him, but it was better than nothing.
 The reduction in resting heart rates indicated his growing fitness, yet he did not find it satisfactory by any stretch.

-First he tried swinging a baseball bat while doing deep knee bends.
+First, he tried swinging a baseball bat while doing deep knee bends.
 Ultimately he chose a different path, but the quest for a “full body” aerobic (hence the name “panaerobic”) workout never left him.
-Every exercise method he developed thereafter emphasized the principles he discovered after that hamstring injury:
+Every exercise method he developed after that emphasized the principles he discovered after that hamstring injury:

 Simultaneous Exercise – like those cross country skiers, the most aerobic benefit with the lowest level of perceived exertion comes when as much muscle mass is harnessed as possible.
 That means all four limbs are engaged and working together!
 Why?
-Because the arms and upper body are as effective “aerobic drivers” as the legs… and, because, compared to the legs, the aerobic capacity of the upper body has much more “upside potential”.
+Because the arms and upper body are as effective “aerobic drivers” as the legs.
+If you compared the arms to the legs, the aerobic capacity of the upper body has more “upside potential.”

-In plain English that means lifting HeavyHands properly during a 2.5 mph leisurely walk easily make the aerobic effect of a slow walk comparable to a 6 mph job without hand weights!
-Mimicking a cross country skier (the “Double Ski Pole” exercise) is perhaps the most aerobically powerful single exercise ever tested by the University of Pittsburgh scientists who helped Schwartz prove his every assertion!
+In plain English, that means lifting HeavyHands correctly during a 2.5 mph leisurely walk quickly makes the aerobic effect of a slow walk comparable to a six mph job without hand weights!
+Mimicking a cross country skier (the “Double Ski Pole” exercise) is perhaps the most aerobically important single activity ever tested by the University of Pittsburgh scientists who helped Schwartz prove his every assertion!